top of page

 Sequencing, Not Standardizing

-It means we’re building in phases.
+It simply means we are building in phases.

 What This Means for You

 At times, you may be asked to match a reference sign.
-This helps build accuracy early on.

 As the dataset evolves, your natural signing becomes increasingly important as we expand into additional variations.

 If you have any concerns or questions about this approach, please reach out to us at hello@gosign.ai.
-We are continuously evolving our processes to ensure transparency with the Deaf community we are building this for.

 Final Thought